juan-osorio15/fullstack_todolist/README.md

 ## Observations

 Initially, I planned to make this a **fullstack** app with a frontend.
 However, as I progressed with the **Next.js frontend**, I realized I was not utilizing **TypeScript** effectively.
 I implemented my **own authentication with JWT**, leading to extra work becasue my initial plan was to store the JWT in **localStorage** and use it for protected routes.
-However, **TypeScript revealed multiple issues** that I do not yet know how to fix.
+However, **TypeScript revealed multiple issues** that I do not yet know how to fix yet.

 ### Challenges Faced: